superfly/docs/rails/advanced-guides/machine.html.md

         return
       end

-      # wait for machine to copmlete, checking every 10 seconds,
+      # wait for machine to complete, checking every 10 seconds,
       # and timing out after 5 minutes.
       event = nil
       30.times do